thenick775/mgba/README.md

 As well as all the other emscripten Module convienence functions such as `Module.FS.writeFile(file, buf)` and many others.

-The contract is defined in these 2 files:
+The contract is defined in these 3 files:

 ```
 ./src/platform/wasm/main.c
 ./src/platform/wasm/pre.js
+./src/platform/wasm/mgba.d.ts
 ```

 ## TODO

+- Rewind support (WASM)
 - Debugger

 ## Original Readme Below